Royal Military Police Close Protection Unit: History

 The CPU was formed in the late 1970s, after a number of RMP bodyguards attended the Special Air Service bodyguard course at Hereford, and brought the skills back to an RMP-specific course, the first of which ran in 1976.
 Three years later, the course and unit moved to Longmoor Camp where it remains.

 Structure

-The CPU is a sub-unit within the RMP's Specialist Operations Regiment, commanded by a major.
-It is considerably smaller than most RMP companies, however, with just a small staff of experienced CP operatives who act as instructors or are held ready to deploy on short-notice tasks.
+The CPU is a sub-unit within the Service's Police Specialist Operations Regiment, commanded by a major.
+It is considerably smaller than most Joint Policing companies, however, with just a small Tri service staff of experienced CP operatives who act as instructors or are held ready to deploy on short-notice tasks.

 Role

 Close protection operatives trained by CPU protect high-ranking British army officers in high-threat environments, most notably during the Iraq war and Afghanistan war, and ensuring counter-insurgency and peacekeeping operations.
 They also protect British ambassadors and other high-ranking Foreign and Commonwealth Office officials in locations where the threat level demands it.